 Learn how your body works when it is hanging, inverting, climbing, or doing a hip key.
 Understand how to perform your favorite skills with perfect technique.
 Find out which exercises are Emily’s favorites for aerialists and why.

 Emily explains what causes injuries, how to recognize them, what to do if you have one, and teaches you how to prevent injuries from occurring.

-On shelves at your local bookseller
+Purchase from your local bookseller

 “This book is a great resource for aerial instructors and students.
 Being able to visualize and pinpoint the specific muscles used in a skill will help demystify how aerial tricks work and how they affect the practitioner’s body.”

 —Elsie Smith, cofounder of NECCA and Nimble Arts Aerial Teacher Trainings

 “This is the anatomy book for aerial we’ve all been waiting for!
 With clear explanations alongside expert photographs, all the aerial classics are demystified.
 Dr. Scherb covers everything from beginning hangs to advanced poses.
 Relate anatomy to your aerial practice with the help of the examples, including what not to do.
 Many injuries are going to be prevented by getting this book in the hands of every aerial student and teacher.”